7 Steps to Choosing a Major or Program

 - Future job outlook

+Prepare to succeed.
 Select a major that will develop the skills needed in the employment field of your interest.
 Some occupations, such as nursing, require a specific major while many others do not.
-Other professions require advanced degrees.
-Whatever you decide to do, make sure you make an appointment with an academic advisor to create an educational plan to get you started on your journey.
-Research shows that student who are passionate for and excited about their chosen major are more likely to complete a degree.
+You can meet with an academic advisor to get you started on your academic journey by contacting askadvisor@estrellamountain.edu or visit the advisement page to set an appointment.
+Studies have shown that students who are passionate and excited about their chosen major are more likely to complete a degree.

 - Are they compatible with your interests, skill, and values?